 Ridgeway Gold Mine

 In 1988, the Ridgeway Gold Mine opened in Fairfield County.
 It operated for just 11 years.
-According to Rio Tinto's Ridgeway case study, 1.5 million ounces of gold and 900,000 ounces of silver were extracted from the mine.
+During this time, around 1.5 million ounces of gold and 900,000 ounces of silver were extracted from the mine.

 Best Panning Spots

 There are a number of rivers in South Carolina where hobbyists can pan for gold.
 The laws and regulations for panning are relaxed.
 Generally you will only need a permit if you want to pan on National Forest land.
 In the section below, we'll examine some of the richest counties in the state.

 York County boasts a variety of gold-bearing streams for hobbyist panners to try their luck in.
 The most profitable of these streams is the Broad River.
 This river is a tributary of the Congaree River and it runs for 150 miles through North Carolina and South Carolina.
 It's panned by prospectors in both states.
 The York County stretch of the Broad River is one of its most productive.